vasujhawar2001/Devomedia/README.md

-Nogram-lookalike-clone for Devs or anyone, stay away from recommendations and unwanted content and hence reduce screen time. :)
+Nogram-lookalike-clone for Devs or anyone. :)
+Used stack -> MERN with redux, materialUI, authentication with jwt, and form validation with formik and yup.
+For time being data storage locally with multer.